 “With younger people now comprising much less, the pressure is now on those aged 40 years and above to sustain Nigeria’s pension fund industry.”

 The Upshots: The 8.5million mark contributors is indeed a welcome development.
 However, this only represents 12% of the population of employed people in Nigeria.
-According to the National Bureau of Statistics (NBS) unemployment data for the fourth quarter of 2018, the total number of Nigerians employed in both full and part-time stood at 69.6million.
+According to the National Bureau of Statistics (NBS) unemployment data for the third quarter of 2018, the total number of Nigerians employed in both full and part-time stood at 69.6million.
 This implies that a whopping 61 million employed Nigerians are not captured under the contributory pension scheme.
 In other words, 89 percent of employed Nigerians are not within the Nigerian pension scheme.

 Similarly, the low rate of under 30 contributors is not also good for the country.
 If the trend of under 30 contributors is not reversed, it means in future, Pension scheme in Nigeria is laced with a high level of growth uncertainties.